 Edi Rama, the current prime minister, is responsible for the colourful look of Tirana.
 He is also a painter.

-From Tirana we head towards the south of Albania, where we will visit the two most famous and most visited historical cities in Albania.
+From Tirana, we head towards the south of Albania, where we will visit the two most famous and most visited historical cities in Albania.
 There is almost no tourist that came here and did not visit these cities.
-We pass through many mountains that offer a wonderful view and admiration.
 Namely, Albania is one of the most mountainous countries in Europe, which have large potential for active tourism.
 These large mountains steeply descend to the sea coast.
 The 362 km of sea coast make Albania a more and more popular summer tourist destination.
-We left the wonderful view of the sea and the seaside cities for the next day.
-We continued our path to the city of Berat.
-Berat is a historical Albanian city, with beautifully arranged houses in a beautiful Ottoman architecture.
+We leave the wonderful view of the sea and the seaside cities for the next day.
+We continue our path to the city of Berat, a historical Albanian city, with beautifully arranged houses in beautiful Ottoman architecture.
 The city is settled on the river Osum and is filled with mosques and churches.
 Above it, there is a fortress that gives a wonderful view of the entire city.
 Berat is also under the protection of UNESCO.
-In Berat, we use the opportunity to try the famous trileche.
-Trileche is a dessert that is characteristic for Albania and is made of 3 types of milk, and is covered with caramel above, which is a real pleasure.
-From Berat, we head to another historical city, the city of Gjirokaster which is also under the protection of UNESCO.
+In Berat, we use the opportunity to try the famous "trileche".
+Trileche is a dessert characteristic for Albania and is made of 3 types of milk, covered with caramel above.
+From Berat, we head to another historical city, the city of Gjirokaster also under the protection of UNESCO.
 The Ottoman architecture is also dominant here, and represents a real paradise for tourists.
-The beautiful streets full with souvenir shops and Albanian restaurants lead to the highest hill point on which the fortress is located, and there is a clock tower for which Gjirokaster is famous.
+The beautiful streets filled with souvenir shops and Albanian restaurants, lead to the highest hill point on which the fortress is located, and there is a clock tower which Gjirokaster is famous for.
 We leave Gjirokaster and head towards the coastal city Saranda for overnight.
-After accommodation in our hotel, we take a short walk along the quay of the city.
+After accommodation, we take a short walk along the quay of the city.

 Tips for travelling to Albania